 By Jackie Montalvo

 Wearing our school’s scarlet and grey football uniform, I watched as he whispered to the other football players around him.
-They were laughing about our Friday class that was replaced with a substitute teacher and the movie The Laramie Project.
+Our Friday class had a substitute teacher, and we would be watching the movie The Laramie Project, and they were laughing about it.
 In case you’ve never heard of the movie, it’s about a gay man in Laramie, Wyoming who was beaten and left for dead by two men.
-The murder was later deemed a hate crime.
+Authorities later deemed the murder a hate crime.
 The experiences and reactions of the people of Laramie was turned in to a play and later a movie.

 I turned towards him and asked why he said that?
 Wasn’t this class meant to teach us about acceptance?
 Lucas’ smile remained as his eyes squinted at me and he said something under his breath about how I should just go worry about my “Buddhist religion.”

 Was That The Right Way To Stand Up To Bullying?